microsoft/promptflow/docs/how-to-guides/develop-a-tool/how-to-use-enabled-by.md

 ```

 ### Step 2: Support "enabled_by_type" in the tool yaml
-Once you have generated a tool yaml, you can incorporate the 'enabled by' feature into it.
+Once you have generated a tool yaml, you can incorporate the "enabled_by_type" into it.
 Here is an example showcasing the use of 'enabled_by_type' in the tool yaml:

 ```yaml
 promptflow.tools.embedding.embedding: